petebachant/MakeWaves/README.md

   * Calculate limits for random wave parameters based on Random Seas LabVIEW code.
   * Listen to ACS controller for E-stop presses, or better yet hard wire E-stop into digital inputs of NI controller?
   * Properly organize folders of code, resources, etc.
+  * Put searching for new wave height limits in its own thread so GUI doesn't feel laggy

 Dependencies